mmoult/NLQ-Product-Retriever/README.md

 --------|-------------------------------:
 -v | Print verbose output for the process (defaults to non-verbose).
 -l <i>x</i> | Limit the number of products returned to no more than x (defaults to 25 for partial, no limit for exact).
--e | Returns only exact matches to the specifications extracted from the user query, skipping any partial match recommendations (defaults partial on).
+-e | Returns only exact matches to the specifications extracted from the user query, skipping any partial match recommendations.
+This is the inverse of -p.
+By default, partial and exact matches are included in results.
+-p | Returns only partial matches to the specifications extracted from the user query.
+This is the inverse of -e.
+By default, exact and partial matches are included in results.
--s | Disables spelling correction on the given query (defaults spelling corrected).
+-s | Disables spelling correction on the given query (spelling corrected by default).
+-r <i>x</i> | Specifies a ranking method.
+Available options for x are 'main', 'vsm', 'tfidf', 'query_tuple' and 'random'. (defaults to 'main')